 Low back pain (LBP) can have many causes.
 The primary goal of the chiropractic physician is to identify the main pain generator(s) and manage the patient accordingly.
-This requires a careful history, examination, and often, a low back/pelvic x-ray.
-So, how does this work?

-When first presenting for care, the patient tells us about their complaint in the history portion of our evaluation.
-Here, we not only ask about the main reason for their appointment or, what’s bothering them now but also their past history.
-We also discuss old injuries such as slips and falls, sports injuries that date back to high school, motor vehicle induced injuries, as well as family history (we ask if family members have or have had low back trouble since it’s been reported that there is a genetic link identified for osteoarthritis).
+When first presenting for care, the patient tells us (the doctor of chiropractic) about their complaint in the history portion of our evaluation.
+Here, we not only ask about the main reason for their appointment or what’s bothering them now but also their past history.
+We also discuss old injuries such as slips and falls, sports injuries that date back to high school, motor vehicle-induced injuries, as well as family history (we ask if family members have or have had low back trouble since it’s been reported that there is a genetic link identified for osteoarthritis).
 We also inquire about the patient’s current activity level and how well those activates are tolerated, often using tools completed by the patient that can be scored and compared periodically during care to track the benefits of treatment.
 When we finally return to the primary complaint history, we ask about the location, mechanism of injury, notable changes in the course of the condition, the onset date, pain related activities that increase or decrease pain, the quality of pain, radiation patterns, severity levels (such as a 0-10 scale), and timing issues such as, worse in the mornings vs. evenings.